• Skip to primary navigation

 How to make banoffee pie

-1. Make the crust.
-Put graham crackers or cookies into a food processer and pulse until finely ground.
+Put graham crackers or cookies into a food processor and pulse until finely ground.
 Pour into a bowl and add melted butter until fully combined.
 Line a tart pan with the crust, pressing the crumbs firmly into the pan to ensure it holds its shape.
 Chill for 30-60 minutes until firm.

-2. Prepare the filling.
 If you’re able to find store-bought dulce de leche, you don’t have to bother with making a homemade version because (I personally think store-bought dulce de leche is just as good).
-If you want to make it from scratch, here’s how to do it:
+See below for instructions.

 Tips for making perfect banoffee pie